darlliu/rtablelite/README.md

 #filter using simple lambdas on values within a single column, values are by default strings

 open("filtered_table.tsv","w").write(repr(r))
-#using repr gives the right string for tsv output, with filtering and ordering in tact
+#using repr gives the right string for tsv output, with filtering and ordering intact

 r.reorder()#can filter or order rows, but need to call reorder inbetween